 Do I have the experience, knowledge, skills and attributes required for the role?

 As an FCP, you will be dealing with high levels of complexity and uncertainty in an undifferentiated caseload.
 To work safely and effectively in this role, you must have significant post-graduate broad and MSK experience.
 You must be working at an advanced level of practice in the clinical pillar as a minimum.
 This is reflected in the requirements of Health Education England’s MSK Roadmap to Practice for FCP/AP.
-In England, all new FCP’s should complete Stage One of the Roadmap prior to starting work in primary care and will should work to complete Stage Two once in post.
+In England, CQC have now stipulated that stage 1 of the roadmap should be completed with a signed off portfolio of evidence before employment in primary care.
+Stage 2 is completed when working in primary care.
+This should be within six months for those in full-time equivalent FCP roles or longer if the employer and commissioner agree.
 You should ensure you will have allocated time, support and appropriate supervision from your employer to do this.
 Assessment for these stages is at academic level 7 (MSc level).
 FCPs already in post should complete this retrospectively.
 See the Roadmap landing page for the latest guidance.

 It is your responsibility to understand and be able to demonstrate the required capabilities in line with your HCPC registration requirements.

 Questions about the role – terms and conditions

 The CSP, BMA and RCGP recommend that to support the development of an integrated MSK pathway, FCPs are employed within existing NHS MSK services such as the local community provider.
 This ensures access to professional and peer support, integration of services across the pathway and increased flexibility for provision of the service.

 FCPS can also be employed by an independent provider, directly employed within primary care or be self-employed.
 You should be clear who your employer will be and how this might affect different aspects of the role, detailed below.

 What pay band is the FCP role being advertised at?